w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 > **Database** [@ozsu2018]
 >
-> "A database is a _structured and persistent collection_ of information about some aspect of the real world organized and stored in a way that facilitates efficient retrieval and modification.
+> "A database is a _structured and persistent collection_ of information about some aspect of the real world, organized and stored in a way that facilitates efficient retrieval and modification.
 The structure of a database is determined by an _abstract data model_.
 Primarily, it is this structure that differentiates a database from a data file."

 :::
 ::: {.column width=50%}